mohamedarish/mohamedarish/devLog.md

   - Update 2: What if I make my website for mobile and it would just center the content for PCs and bigger screens 😀🧠.
 - 1/10: Not changing from BSNL and they still don't give me proper internet :(
   - Update 1: Scroller and media query or just scroller?
+  - Update 2: Finished work on the website, now just need to update the readme.
+  - Update 3: No updates to the readme :(.